 Tips for Adjusting to Breckenridge’s Elevation

-• Hydrate: Increase your water intake before and during your visit to help mitigate worsening of altitude sickness symptoms
+- Hydrate: Increase your water intake before and during your visit to help mitigate dehydration which isn’t directly related to AMS, but can bring uncomfortable symptoms on its own.

 Embracing the Altitude